 Outside the Yosemite valley, you can go on long hikes, visit the Giant Sequoia trees, or go whitewater rafting

 In winter, Ski lovers can hit the slopes Badger Pass

 Must see places: Mirror Lake, Tioga Road, Tuolumne Meadows, Yosemite Mist Trail, Take a guided tour

 There is something for everyone at Yosemite

-Spend your time hiking in the valley floor gazing at the towering cliffs, forested canyons, rivers and waterfall.
+Spend your time hiking on the valley floor gazing at the towering cliffs, forested canyons, rivers, and waterfall.

 Go for a strenuous hike to the top of a waterfall or into the wilderness.